microsoft/language-server-protocol/specification.md

 export class DocumentSymbol {

 	/**
 	 * The name of this symbol.
+Will be displayed in the user interface and therefore must not be
+	 * an empty string or a string only consisting of white spaces.
 	 */
 	name: string;